celisej567/source-engine-metaballs/README.md

 ### Remember
 - Do not set Grid size bigger then 20. `CMeshBuilder` cant make more then 32k verticies.
-- Its ok to have issues with lighting with this implementation. `CMeshBuild` is peace of shit.
+- Its ok to have issues with lighting with this implementation. `CMeshBuilder` is peace of shit.

 ## Why is it an entity?
 I wanted to make it work on SDK 2013 as well as on any other source game.
 SDK 2013 dont have particles source code.
 I whould like to make it to be a particle, but then  wont make it for SDK 2013 and even wont be able to make it opensource.